mazetoken/SLP-smart-contract-tokens/README.md

 ## Tutorial (Windows; should work on Linux too):

-### To farm/mint REBEL or VANDALS SLP tokens you need to:
+### To farm/mint REBEL or VANDALS SLP tokens:

 - install [Nodejs](https://nodejs.org/en/) 14.x LTS

-- clone or download and unzip this repository
+- clone or download and unzip this repository (SLP-smart-contract-tokens).
+You can copy it to your drive C eg. C://SLP-smart-contract-tokens-main

+- go to https://iancoleman.io/bip39/ to generate BIP39 mnemonic (12 words) and save it

-- open unzipped folder, open .env file (in eg. notepad) and type random 12 words passphrase (mnemonic) - the wallet will be generated for you by the script (the derivation path is set to m/44'/245'/0'/0/0)
+- go to SLP-smart-contract-tokens-main folder, open .env file (in eg. notepad) and type/paste mnemonic you generated (12 words passphrase) - the wallet will be created for you later by the script (the derivation path is set to m/44'/245'/0'/0/0).
+You can use your own random mnemonic (12 words) but it might not work as expected (however it worked for me)

 - change token environment in .env file to mint REBEL or VANDALS

-- open a command line (cmd or PowerShell), navigate to the directory (you have downloaded and unzipped) and type commands:
+- open a command line (cmd or PowerShell), navigate to the SLP-smart-contract-tokens-main directory (eg. type one by one: `cd ..` `cd ..` `cd SLP-smart-contract-tokens-main` and type commands:

 `npm i`